Politics of Guatemala

 Politics of Guatemala takes place in a framework of a presidential representative democratic republic, where by the President of Guatemala is both head of state, head of government, and of a multi-party system.
 Executive power is exercised by the government.
 Legislative power is vested in both the government and the Congress of the Republic.
 The judiciary is independent of the executive and the legislature.
 Guatemala is a Constitutional Republic.

 Guatemala's 1985 Constitution provides for a separation of powers among the executive, legislative, and judicial branches of government.

+Historically, Guatemala was characterized by civil war and frequent coups.
+Modern Guatemalan politics are still strongly affected by the Guatemalan Civil War (1960–1996).
+From the late 1990s to the mid-2010s, Guatemalan democracy improved, as greater civilian control of the military was achieved and anti-corruption measures were adopted.
+Since 2017, there has been democratic backsliding in Guatemala.

 Legislative branch

-The Congress of the Republic (Congreso de la República) has 158 members, elected for a four-year term, partially in departmental constituencies and partially by nationwide proportional representation.
+The Congress of the Republic (Congreso de la República) has 160 members, elected for a four-year term, partially in departmental constituencies and partially by nationwide proportional representation.

 Judicial branch

 The Constitutional Court (Corte de Constitucionalidad) is Guatemala's constitutional court and only interprets the law in matters that affect the country's constitution.
 It is composed of five judges, elected for concurrent five-year terms each with a supplement, each serving one year as president of the Court: one is elected by Congress, one elected by the Supreme Court of Justice, one is appointed by the President, one is elected by Superior Council of the Universidad San Carlos de Guatemala, and one by the Bar Association (Colegio de Abogados);

 The Supreme Court of Justice (Corte Suprema de Justicia) is Guatemala's highest court.
 It comprises thirteen members, who serve concurrent five-year terms and elect a president of the Court each year from among their number.
 The Supreme Court has an Appeal Court formed by 43 members.
 When one of the Supreme Court is absent or cannot participate in a case, one of the Appeal Court takes its place.
 The president of the Supreme Court of Justice is also president of the Judicial Branch of Guatemala (Organismo Judicial de Guatemala), and supervises both the hundreds of trial judges around the country (who are named to five-year terms) and the administrative work force which assists the magistrates.